Resources for Families

 The Etobicoke Brighter Futures Coalition, in collaboration with our Partner Agencies, offers the following free programs and services:

 Coalition Resources For Parents

-Supporting Your Child's Social and Emotional Develeopement Parents and caregivers support the social and emotional developement of young children through relationships and play.
+Supporting Your Child's Social and Emotional Development Parents and caregivers support the social and emotional development of young children through relationships and play.
 These eight Infant and Early Childhood Mental Health Play Statements provide parents with information and activities that foster self-regulation, positive thoughts, resilience, emotional development, well-being, empathy, communication and attachment.